BarretoJuan/technical-assessment/README.md

 1. Create a mysql database called "tasks"
 2. Download the repository and unzip it inside a folder
+3. Rename the .env.example file to .env, and fill the needed environment variables
-3. Run `npm i` in the repository folder
+4. Run `npm i` in the repository folder
-4. Run `npm run migration:generate --name=migration1` to generate a migration from the project database schema to be run on the database server
+5. Run `npm run migration:generate --name=migration1` to generate a migration from the project database schema to be run on the database server
-5. Run `npm run migration:run` to run the migration and create the necessary tables on the database server.
+6. Run `npm run migration:run` to run the migration and create the necessary tables on the database server.
-6. Run `npm run start` to start the nest.js server
+7. Run `npm run start` to start the nest.js server

 **Endpoints**